Weighted sheaves and homology of Artin groups

 We also carry out complete computations in the cases $A_n$, $B_n$ and $\smash{\tilde A_n}$: these cases were already done before by different methods \cite{frenkel1988cohomology, de1999arithmetic, de2001arithmetic, callegaro2008cohomology}, but we need them to perform computations of more complicated cases.

-In a recent preprint \cite{paolini2017local}, the first author succeeded to construct precise matchings for all remaining Artin groups of finite and affine type.
+In a recent preprint \cite{paolini2017local}, the first author succeeded in constructing precise matchings for all remaining Artin groups of finite and affine type.
 Therefore precise matchings seem to be a suitable and effective tool for studying the homology of Artin groups.

 The paper is structured as follows.
 In Section \ref{sec:constructions} we recall the most important definitions and results of \cite{salvetti2013combinatorial}.
 In particular we introduce the general framework of weighted sheaves over posets, and then explain how it can be used to compute the homology of Artin groups.
 In Section \ref{sec:braid-groups} we study the case of braid groups (i.e.\ Artin groups of type $A_n$), and relate their homology with that of certain independence complexes.
 In Section \ref{sec:precise-matchings} we introduce precise matchings and derive a general formula for the homology of the Morse complex.
 In Section \ref{sec:precise-matchings-artin-groups} we apply the theory developed in Section \ref{sec:precise-matchings} to the case of Artin groups.
 We construct precise matchings for Artin groups of type $A_n$, $B_n$, $\smash{\tilde A_n}$ and $\smash{\tilde C_n}$, and use such matchings to explicitly compute the homology.